 Regular Hava Nashira Registration

-Regular registration will open on Sunday, March 9, 2014, at 5 pm Eastern / 4 pm Central / 3 pm Mountain / 2 pm Pacific time.
-(Note that Daylight Saving Time starts March 9).
+Regular registration opened on Sunday, March 9, 2014, at 5 pm Eastern / 4 pm Central / 3 pm Mountain / 2 pm Pacific time.
+(Note that Daylight Saving Time started March 9).
 Applications will be accepted on a first-come, first-served basis until the program is filled.
 The program fills quickly.
-Registration links are near the top of this page.

 If you are going to be a songleader at a URJ or Ramah camp during the summer of 2014, your camp director will send you instructions on how to sign up for the URJ / Ramah songleaders' track.
 2014 URJ and Ramah songleaders staying in dormitory housing do NOT participate in regular online enrollment.
 The Ramah program officially ends at noon Friday due to the customs of the Ramah community as Shabbat will not be traditionally observed.
 Ramah participants are welcome to stay through Shabbat if they would like to as an individual, not as a Ramah staff person.